View Document Text

 Alternative Investments (also “alternatives”) vary broadly but can generally be described as investments

 that do not fall under traditional asset classes such as stocks, bonds, and cash.
-They can include
+MRD’s investments in

 One of the main risks commonly associated with alternative investments is illiquidity.
 Illiquid